zmahfuz0613/js-functions-and-scope/readme.md

 ## Framing (5 min / 0:05)

-We've learned a lot of things that are fundamental to programming, such as primitive and complex data types, conditionals, and loops.
-However, we still need a way to encapsulate logic and make it reusable (make our code more DRY).
-Functions are a fundamental part of JavaScript that allow us to contain all of the logic of a particular operation within a named entity that can be activated, or "called", repeatedly from other parts of our code.

 One feature of functions in JavaScript is that each function creates a new "scope" when it is defined.
 Scope defines what variables and functions are accessible at any given point in the execution of your code.
 Understanding scope